Tools4everBV/HelloID-Conn-Prov-Source-ExcelOnline/README.md

 ## Introduction

-This connector retrieves data from an Excel Online Sheet
+This connector retrieves data from an Excel Online Sheet It now supports that it is located in a Onedrive Folder from a User or a Sharepoint Site

 <!-- GETTING STARTED -->
 ## Getting the Azure AD graph API access